Luzifer/twitch-bot/docs/content/configuration/events.md

 - `message` _string_ - The message entered by the donator (**not** present when donation was marked as private!)
 - `tier` _string_ - The tier the subscriber subscribed to (seems not to be filled on the first transaction?)

+## `moderator_add`, `moderator_remove`

+A user was added as a moderator to the channel or removed from its moderators.
+(Only available when EventSub support is available and the streamer granted the required permission!)

+Fields:

+- `channel` _string_ - The channel the event occurred in
+- `user_id` _string_ - The ID of the user whose moderator status changed
+- `user` _string_ - The login-name of the user whose moderator status changed

 ## `outbound_raid`

 The channel has raided another channel.
 (The event is issued in the moment the raid is executed, not when the raid timer starts!)